Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 Designation

-This often has no direct implications on applications for category A designation.
-When applying for a category B designation for objects that are large and/or heavy and require hanging, the institution may be asked to demonstrate that it has the adequate mechanisms and structural features to guarantee the safety of the objects.
+This consideration often has no direct impact on applications for Category A designation.
+When applying for a Category B designation for objects that are large or heavy and require hanging, the institution may be asked to demonstrate that it has the adequate mechanisms and structural features to guarantee the safety of the objects.

 Indemnification

-This often has no direct implications on applications to qualify for the program.
-However, when applying for the indemnification of a specific exhibition, institutions will be asked to provide detailed specifications for mounts, anchors or other mechanisms used to guarantee the safety of especially large and/or heavy objects.
+This consideration often has no direct impact on applications to qualify for the program.
+However, when applying for the indemnification of a specific exhibition, institutions will be asked to provide detailed specifications for mounts, anchors or other mechanisms used to guarantee the safety of especially large or heavy objects.

 4. Collection reading rooms